MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 The following example sets up Wireshark to persist captures to disk with multiple files, where the files split on either 100k capture or 50 MB in size.

 In Wireshark, navigate to **Capture > Options** and find the **Output** tab, then enter a file name to use.
-This configuration will cause Wireshark to persist captures to a single file.
+This configuration causes Wireshark to persist captures to a single file.
 To enable capture to multiple files, select **Create a new file automatically** and then select **after 100000 packets** and **after 50 megabytes**.
-This configuration will have Wireshark create a new file when one of the predicates is matched.
-Each new file will use the same base name as the file name entered, and will append a unique identifier.
+This configuration has Wireshark create a new file when one of the predicates is matched.
+Each new file uses the same base name as the file name entered and appends a unique identifier.
 If you want to limit the number of files that Wireshark can create, select **Use a ring buffer with X files**.
-This option will limit Wireshark to logging with only the specified number of files.
-When that number of files is reached, Wireshark will begin overwriting the files, starting with the oldest.
+This option limits Wireshark to logging with only the specified number of files.
+When that number of files is reached, Wireshark begins overwriting the files, starting with the oldest.

 ### Filter captures